 Dr Barbara Harrell-Bond OBE

 She was awarded an OBE in 2005 for “services to refugee and forced migration studies”.
-She is an awardee of the Franz Boas Award for Exemplary Service to Anthropology awarded by the American Anthropologist Association, and, in 2014 was awarded the Lucy Mair medal for applied anthropology.
-She founded an information portal which is designed for lawyers representing refugees and which promotes legal assistance for refugees around the world – International Refugee Rights Initiative.
+She was awarded the Franz Boas Award for Exemplary Service to Anthropology awarded by the American Anthropologist Association, and, in 2014 was awarded the Lucy Mair medal for applied anthropology.
+She founded an information portal, Rights in Exile, which is designed for lawyers representing refugees and which promotes legal assistance for refugees around the world, which is now part of the International Refugee Rights Initiative.

 A statement from Rights in Exile can be found here.